AckerlyXu/heima/articles/virtual-machines/linux/troubleshoot-ssh-connection.md

     --private-config-path PrivateConf.json
 ```

-## <a name="use-the-azure-cli-10"></a> Use the Azure CLI 1.0
+## Use the Azure CLI 1.0
-If you haven't already, [install the Azure CLI 1.0 and connect to your Azure subscription](../cli-install-nodejs.md).
+If you haven't already, [install the Azure CLI 1.0 and connect to your Azure subscription](../../cli-install-nodejs.md).
 Make sure that you are using Resource Manager mode as follows:

 ```azurecli
 azure config mode arm
 ```

-If you created and uploaded a custom Linux disk image, make sure the [Azure Linux Agent](virtual-machines-linux-agent-user-guide.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) version 2.0.5 or later is installed.
+If you created and uploaded a custom Linux disk image, make sure the [Azure Linux Agent](../windows/agent-user-guide.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) version 2.0.5 or later is installed.
 For VMs created using Gallery images, this access extension is already installed and configured for you.

 ### Reset SSH configuration
 The SSHD configuration itself may be misconfigured or the service encountered an error.
 You can reset SSHD to make sure the SSH configuration itself is valid.
 Resetting SSHD should be the first troubleshooting step you take.